-On Monday a full orientation session is provided to cover all aspects of the local area and placement.
+On Monday at the project site a full orientation session is provided to cover all aspects of the local area and placement.
 This is a great opportunity to meet the program coordinators and other volunteers and ask any last minute questions.

 - Program Departure Day: SATURDAY